yoousefyahia/Hemtnaa/README.md

 ## Main Features

-### 🏠 User Management
-- User registration (parents/doctors)
-- Secure login & authentication
-- Profile management and editing
-- Password reset and verification via email

-### 📝 Posts & Comments
-- View posts from doctors and the community
-- Add, view, and interact with comments (live from the server)
-- Like system for posts (server-synced)

-### 💬 Chat & Communication
-- Real-time chat with doctors (WebSocket-based)
+### 🤖 AI-powered Chatbot
-- AI-powered chatbot for instant help and information
+- Smart assistant built with react-simple-chatbot, providing instant help and information about speech disorders, autism, and more.
-- Doctor profile modal and consultation features
+- Supports automatic responses and user-guided flows.

+### 🏆 Activities & Progress Tracking
+- Daily/weekly activities for children (e.g., healthy meals, exercise, reading stories).
+- Users can mark activities as completed, with progress tracked and displayed via a progress bar.
+- Activities are synced with the server for persistent tracking.

 ### 🎮 Educational Games
-- Integrated interactive games for children (Wordwall and more)
+- Integrated interactive educational games for children using Wordwall (embedded via iframes).
+- Games are diverse and support therapeutic and educational goals.

-### 🏆 Activities & Progress Tracking
+### 📝 Posts & Comments System
-- Daily/weekly activities for children
-- Progress bar and achievement tracking
-- Mark activities as completed (server-synced)
+- Users can view posts from doctors and the community.
+- Add, view, and interact with comments (live from the server).
+- Real-time like system for posts, synced with the server.

+### 👤 User Management
+- User registration and login with email verification.
+- Password recovery and reset with verification code.
+- Profile page with editing capabilities.
+- Supports multiple user roles: parent and doctor.

 ### 🌈 Modern UI/UX
-- Animated backgrounds and responsive design
+- Responsive design with animated backgrounds and modern look.
-- Sidebar navigation and progress indicators
+- Dynamic sidebar and navigation bar based on active section.
+- Emoji support in chat.

 ### 📱 Mobile App Version
 - The project includes a mobile application version for broader accessibility (details available upon request).